InteropEvents/add-ins-workshop/setup/setup.md

 ![Open the test task](images/linktotask.png)

-5. Now, in a separate browser tab, open Graph Explorer using https://developer.microsoft.com/en-us/graph/graph-explorer and sign into your tenant with the big <<(3) left>> side button:
+5. Now, in a separate browser tab, open Graph Explorer using https://developer.microsoft.com/en-us/graph/graph-explorer and sign into your tenant with the big **left** side button:

 ![Log into Graph Explorer](images/logintographexplorer.png)